Creating Actors, Actions, and Poses

 Now, when animating items belonging to the current actor, Modo stores the current action in defined keyframes.
 You can create any number of alternate animations for an actor by repeating the above steps.
 If you select Transfer in the New Action dialog, Modo copies any keyframes assigned to the item at the scene level into the new action.
 You can choose which action to view or edit by clicking it in the Actions menu.
 You can edit actions with the functions in the menu by specifying the action and clicking the appropriate command.

-Warning: When animating a scene with multiple actors, the current actor switches automatically when you select any item belonging to another actor.
+Note: When animating a scene with multiple actors, the current actor switches automatically when you select any item belonging to another actor.
 That actor's last active action becomes the current action.

 Creating Driven Actions